Search results for:

-The three main types of hosting available are shared hosting, VPS (virtual private servers) and dedicated hosting.
-In order to choose the right one, you should understand the pros and cons of each in terms of what they offer, how they affect your site’s performance.
+The three main types of hosting available are shared hosting, VPS (virtual private servers), and dedicated hosting.
+To choose the right one, you should understand the pros and cons of each in terms of what they offer, how they affect your site's performance.
 Not to mention security, which is extremely important.
-So let’s take a quick look at each.
+So let's take a quick look at each.

-A good hosting company owns the servers they sell, as some hosting companies simply rent servers then resell the use of them to you.
+An excellent hosting company owns the servers they sell.
+Some hosting companies rent servers then resell the use of them to you.
 But that means they have to increase the price to make a profit.
 (Yes, Hostwinds owns all the servers we use)

-Each customer has their own little section of the server where they can manage their site.
-The host’s cost of running, managing and maintaining that server is split among the different customers who share it.
-Kind of like roommates who share a house and split the rent, while still having a common living room, kitchen, etc.
+Each customer has their little section of the server where they can manage their site.
+The host's cost of running, managing, and maintaining that server is split among the different customers who share it.
+Kind of like roommates who share a house and split the rent while still having a shared living room, kitchen, etc.

 This is why shared hosting plans are cheaper than other types of hosting plans.
-They’re a great way to get your feet wet when starting out.
+They're a great way to get your feet wet when starting.

 While this may all sound fine and dandy, there are also some serious drawbacks to shared hosting.

-You’re sharing resources.
-You may take all the security precautions you can, but other customers on the same server may not be so diligent.
-If they end up getting hacked or unknowingly install a malicious plugin or theme, it could affect the performance of your site since you share all the same resources.
+You're sharing resources.
+You may take all the security precautions you can.
+Still, other customers on the same server may not be so diligent.
+Suppose they end up getting hacked or unknowingly install a malicious plugin or theme.
+In that case, it could affect the performance of your site since you share all the same resources.

-Note: You may have heard that shared hosting isn’t secure.
-That may be the case with some hosting companies, but with Hostwinds (and any other hosting company worth a grain of salt), viruses, malware and other problems will be confined to the infected account.
-That means if you have several sites setup on your account and a site on another client account gets infected, your sites will remain safe.
+Note: You may have heard that shared hosting isn't secure.
+That may be the case with some hosting companies, but Hostwinds (and any other hosting company worth a grain of salt), viruses, malware, and other problems will be confined to the infected account.
+That means if you have several sites set up on your account and a site on another client account gets infected, your sites will remain safe.

 Two things that you should know about Hostwinds shared hosting, though…

 One – our shared plans are unlimited, but we do have a soft cap.
 Customers on shared hosting that consistently use up unusually high amounts of resources are warned to reduce usage.
-We’re more than happy to help them figure out what’s causing it and help them fix the problem if they would like.
-This is to protect all clients, including you from experiencing the scenarios mentioned above.
-Many other hosting companies will claim to offer unlimited everything but will hide the fact that they can shut you down at anytime if they think that you’re using too many resources.
+We're more than happy to help them figure out what's causing it and help them fix the problem if they would like.
+This is to protect all clients, including you, from experiencing the scenarios mentioned above.
+Many other hosting companies will claim to offer unlimited everything.
+Still, they will hide the fact that they can shut you down at any time if they think that you're using too many resources.
 Read the fine print, people, read the fine print.

 Two – We also try to prevent this by having a strict maximum number of customers per server.
-Some hosting companies will cram as many users as they can onto shared hosting servers to make more money.
-Beware of hosting that claim everything is unlimited for $1.99/month.
+Some hosting companies will cram as many users as possible onto shared hosting servers to make more money.
+Beware of hosting that claims everything is unlimited for $1.99/month.

-If you’re sharing an IP address with the other customers ( Which is frequently the case ), you could end up blacklisted due to spam sent by other customers on the server.
+Suppose you're sharing an IP address with other customers ( Which is frequently the case ).
+In that case, you could end up blacklisted due to spam sent by other customers on the server.

 Note: The blacklisting would not occur if you're using Hostwinds shared hosting.
 We do everything possible to protect and take care of our customers.
 That includes giving every user a dedicated IP address at no charge.
 So even with our shared hosting, you don't share your IP address.
 Few other hosting companies offer free dedicated IPs on shared hosting accounts.
 They will generally offer it as a paid upgrade or in higher-tier hosting plans.

-A shared hosting plan might be suitable if your site doesn’t need a lot of plugins, scripts or anything robust.
-A small, simple site that doesn’t get tons of traffic will usually do fine.
-But if you know that your site will need many plugins, will receive large amounts of traffic or that you will depend on it for your business, then you should probably consider one of the other options below… especially if you’ll be keeping any type of sensitive data or selling stuff on your site.
+A shared hosting plan might be suitable if your site doesn't need many plugins, scripts, or anything robust.
+A small, simple place that doesn't get tons of traffic will usually do fine.
+But suppose you know that your site will need many plugins, will receive large amounts of traffic, or that you will depend on it for your business.
+In that case, you should probably consider one of the other options below… especially if you'll be keeping any sensitive data or selling stuff on your site.

 Check out our affordable shared hosting plans, starting at $4.50/month.

-You’ll also have more control, with access to root and will be able to create, install or use pretty much anything you might need.
+You'll also have more control with root access and will be able to create, install or use pretty much anything you might need.

-Running a dedicated server requires much more know-how than shared hosting or a VPS services.
-It’s your server and it’s up to you to take care of it.
+Running a dedicated server requires much more know-how than shared hosting or VPS services.
+It's your server, and it's up to you to take care of it.
 This includes the security of the server.

-Another big thing to remember with dedicated servers is that if you outgrow it, scaling means migrating everything to a completely new server that has what you need.
-In some cases, you can move the drives over to a server with more storage, but other resources (like RAM) can’t be changed when doing this.
+Another big thing to remember with dedicated servers is that if you outgrow it, scaling means migrating everything to an entirely new server that has what you need.
+In some cases, you can move the drives over to a server with more storage, but other resources (like RAM) can't be changed when doing this.

-Large, busy sites will perform better on a dedicated server since all resources are available.
-Business sites, ecommerce sites, sites with lots of users and sites that include sensitive information are more better off on a dedicated server.
-There aren’t any other users on the server that could do something that risks the performance of your site.
+Extensive, busy sites will perform better on a dedicated server since all resources are available.
+Business sites, eCommerce sites, sites with lots of users, and sites that include sensitive information are better off on a dedicated server.
+There aren't any other users on the server that could do something that risks your site's performance.

 In most cases, a VPS is probably the way to go.
-It gives you resources that are dedicated solely to you and it can easily grow with you with instant scalability.
+It gives you resources that are dedicated solely to you, and it can quickly grow with you with instant scalability.